JimHagan/fetch_entities/README.md

 # `fetch_entities.py` - New Relic Entity Fetcher

-This Python script fetches entities from New Relic accounts using the NerdGraph API.
-It supports fetching entities from multiple accounts, filtering by entity types, and outputting the results to text and CSV files.
-It also includes progress bars for a better user experience.
+This Python program fetches entities from New Relic accounts using the NerdGraph API.
+It supports fetching entities from multiple accounts, filtering by entity `domains`, and outputting the results to text and CSV files.
+It also includes progress bars for a better user experience for longer running jobs.

 ---